 Today’s cardiology practices have to track a lot of patient information from a variety of sources, including notes, images, test results and more.
-They must also have quick and reliable access to this information in order to share with labs and hospitals.
-Paper charts are a time-consuming and error-prone way of processing this information, so cardiology practices are realizing the many operational and financial benefits of moving to digital patient charts or electronic medical record (EMR)/electronic health record (EHR).
+They must also have quick and reliable access to this information in order to share it with labs and hospitals.
+Paper charts are a time-consuming and error-prone way of processing this information, so cardiology practices are realizing the many operational and financial benefits of moving to digital patient charts, EMRs and electronic health records (EHR).

-Cardiology EMR (or EHR) software is designed to meet the unique needs of heart and vascular practices.
+Cardiology EMR, or EHR, software is designed to meet the unique needs of heart and vascular practices.
 Cardiology is one of the largest and most complex areas of health care, encompassing several different specialties and comprising almost a 10th of the overall EMR market.
-Some EMR systems provide support for nuclear stress tests and Holter tests, offer E&M coding advice customized for cardiologists, support arterial and aortoiliac duplex imaging and have hundreds of templates for pacemakers, cath exams, coumadin visits and more.
-Additionally, they will integrate with most equipment found in a cardiovascular practice or electrophysiology clinic, including electrocardiogram (ECG/EKG), echocardiogram, X-ray and MRI equipment.
-Finally, most systems will feature lab integration and hospital integration for bi-directional data sharing.
+EMR systems provide functions such as:

 |Cardiology device integration||Cardiology is one of the most advanced medical specialties when it comes to device integration.
 Why manually transcribe data from your echocardiogram into your patient health record?
 Most EMRs can import data directly from ECG, stress, Holter, spirometer, vitals, coronary catheters, ECHO equipment and other diagnostic and monitoring devices, automatically generating results and critical alerts and allowing you to mine the data for important information.
 There’s also several Web-based echocardiogram management systems.|